INDUSTRIAL & OFFLINE

 NY

-Fulton Terminal was the first New York Dock terminal.
+Fulton Terminal was one of two original New York Dock terminals (along with Atlantic Terminal).
 Most of its track was located on and along the bulkhead.
-When this terminal opened in 1910, this location sported a large wood pier holding four tracks, which served as the main storage yard for the railroad cars, and on either side of this "pier yard", the float bridges were located.
+When this terminal opened in 1901, this location sported a large wood pier holding four tracks, which served as the main storage yard for the railroad cars, and on either side of this "pier yard", the float bridges were located.
 The first float bridges installed at this location were pontoon supported pony trusses with overhead cable supports.
 In later years, the pony trusses were replaced with pony plate girder float bridges, and the overhead supports were removed as well.
 On the north side of the northern float bridge was a long narrow "finger pier" with one track on it.

 The following photo shows this arrangement very clearly: